Want to learn about the law?

 He’d only been at Salem a few days, but he walked like he owned the place.
 He was bigger than most of the fifth graders and talked like everyone should already know his name.

-“Hey,” he said, nodding at her.
+“Hey,” he said, nodding at Lori.
 “Can you hold something real quick?
 I’ve gotta drop off my tryout papers to Coach Hardaway.
 I heard he’s always checking bags.”

 Before Lori could answer, Linus stepped in, sensing the boy was up to no good.